icglue/stimc/README.md

 ```

 In case cleanup functionality causes unwanted problems (use after free or similar),
-it is possible to disable it via the `STIMC_DISABLE_CLEANUP` preprocessor define.
+it is possible to disable it via the `STIMC_DISABLE_CLEANUP` preprocessor define
+when compiling stimc.
 In this case besides memory being leaked, resetting simulation will likely cause problems.

 ## Building
 ### Compiling
 For compiling everything (depending on the simulator) you need to build a vpi library
+containing the stimc/stimc++ code or linking against stimc as a shared library, and
-containing the stimc/stimc++ code, the module export code created with the
-`STIMCXX_EXPORT (<module-name>)` macro.
+the module export code created with the `STIMCXX_EXPORT (<module-name>)` macro.

-The vpi library needs to be linked against `pcl` library for thread coroutine implementation.
+The vpi library, if compiled with stimc, or the linked stimc library needs to be linked against
+the used coroutine library for thread implementation, by default `pcl`.
 Alternatively coroutines can be implemented with libco (preprocessor define `STIMC_THREAD_IMPL_LIBCO`
 and link against `libco`) or boost coroutines (preprocessor define
 `STIMC_THREAD_IMPL_BOOST2` and link against `boost_context` for `boost/coroutine2` implementation